How To Preach Better Sermons – Your Step-by-Step Guide

 And ultimately that’s the goal, right?

-That’s why, to make it easier, I want share with you 4 simple steps you can take right now to increase your communication skills and make your sermons better.
+That’s why, to make it easier, I want to share with you 4 simple steps you can take right now to better your preaching skills.

 “I’m not much of a reader.” he said.